Ridhwana/rails/guides/source/caching_with_rails.md

 ```

 The string of characters in the middle is a template tree digest.
 It is a hash
-digest computed based on the contents of the view fragment you are caching.
-If
+computed from the contents of the view fragment you are caching.
+If you change
-you change the view fragment (e.g., the HTML changes), the digest will change,
-expiring the existing file.
+that fragment, such as by updating the HTML, the digest changes and Rails will
+treat it as a different cache entry.

 A cache version, derived from the product record, is stored in the cache entry.
 When the product is touched, the cache version changes, and any cached fragments
 that contain the previous version are ignored.

-TIP: Cache stores like [Memcached](https://memcached.org) will automatically delete old cache files.
+TIP: Cache stores like [Memcached](https://memcached.org) automatically evict
+old cache entries when they need to reclaim space.

 If you want to cache a fragment under certain conditions, you can use
 `cache_if` or `cache_unless`: